derhuerst/pan-european-public-transport/readme.md

 	- their coverage/service area
 	- a [list of rules which data to use each endpoint for](lib/rules.js)
 3. for each leg, try to **find the equivalent leg in each endpoint and merge it** with the one fetched first

+For a departures/arrivals request for a station A, it will

+1. **fetch results** from the "most local" endpoint that covers A
+2. **identify other endpoints that may have additional data**
+3. for each arrival/departure, try to **find its equivalents in those endpoints and merge them**

 *Note:* Right now, this only works with [`hafas-client@5`](https://github.com/public-transport/hafas-client/tree/5)-compatible API clients.